Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 “Good SEO is good GEO (Generative Engine Optimization).
 The basic principles have not changed.”

-ClickForest AI-keyword strategy: We don't just target traditional keywords, but also AI-prompt patterns.
+ClickForest AI-keyword Strategy: We don't just target traditional keywords, but also AI-prompt patterns.
 Result: 34% earlier traffic to new content.

 Voice + AI convergence